hunspell/zsort/README.md

-# About zsort
+# About Zsort

-zsort is an awk sort script for Hungarian texts, also a demonstration of morphological analysis by Hunspell.
+Zsort is a gAWK sort script for Hungarian texts, also a demonstration of morphological analysis by Hunspell.

 ```